neil-edelman/boxes/readme.md

  * Exceptional return: realloc, ERANGE
    There was an error with a re\-sizing\.
  * Exceptional return: ERANGE
-   The key is too long or the size is maximum\.
+   The key is greater then 510 characters or the trie has reached it's maximum size\.
  * Order:
    &#927;\(`size`\)